willscott/cfc/README.md

    You have been warned, twice.

  * This is a bastard combination of a bootstrapped (restartless) addon, and SDK calls.
-Mandatory use of WebExtensions or the architectural shift to "e10s" will require rewrites.
+It however does use Content Scripts, so it may survive the transition to e10s.

  * The first access to a site will incur minor additional network overhead on a per-session basis.